didi/cube-ui/document/components/docs/en-US/cascade-picker.md

 - Instance method `setData`

-  You could use `setData` to reset the data and selected index of the `CascadePicker` instance whether it's visible.
+  You could use `setData` to reset the cascading data and selected index of `CascadePicker` instance no matter whether the picker is visible.

   ```html
   <cube-button @click="showPicker">SetData Picker</cube-button>